 Members of the Sixth Form are issued with registration photo ID pass, which must be used to scan in and out of the premises.
 The system registers the names of all Sixth Formers in the building, and is used in case of a fire or other emergency.
 We also provide an access fob which must be carried at all times.

-If a Sixth Former is absent, they must telephone the 6th form administrator on each day of absence to explain why they are not in school.
+If a Sixth Form student is absent, they must telephone the Sixth Form administrator on each day of absence to explain why they are not in school.

 In addition to timetabled lessons, Sixth Form students have a varying number of study periods.
 In addition, students studying EPQ have allocated independent learning sessions based which are registered and based in the library.
 Learning to manage this study time effectively is one of the ways in which the Sixth Form prepares students for university and employment.